wutron/treefix/README.txt

 TreeFix citation:
 Wu, Rasmussen, Bansal, Kellis.
 TreeFix: statistically informed gene tree error correction using species trees.
-Genome Biology.
 In prep.

 This package includes the Python source code of the TreeFix program as well as several library interfaces for python.